-An ideal green for summer jackets are Lovat Shades, which consist of mixtures of green, blue and yellow.
-Below you can see a American University man in such a jacket as shown by Apparel Arts in 1933.
+Ideal greens for summer jackets are Lovat Shades, which consist of mixtures of green, blue and yellow.
+Below, you can see a American University man in such a jacket, as shown by Apparel Arts in 1933.

 “A perfect example of the studied negligence that is taken as the standard of good taste among college men

 THE American University man is justly famed for representing, as a class, a high standard of excellence in personal appearance.
 Much of the secret of this distinction lies in the fact that the first thing the freshman learns is the importance of never looking “dressed up,” while always looking well dressed.
-Recently the tendency toward an effect of “careful carelessness” has been emphasized through the trend toward rough, almost shaggy, fabrics for town and campus wear.
-At Yale and Princeton this type of fabric is particularly favored in the Lovat shades (mixtures of green, blue and yellow) which give a cooler, more summery effect than the usual heathers which are comprised of the warmer reds, oranges, and browns.
-These rough suitings are smartly worn with almost any type of slack, such as flannel, gabardine, etc., and are effectively combined with the negligee touch afforded by the button down shirt and brilliantly patterned ties, like these four-in-hands of Indian Corah cloth.”
+Recently, the tendency toward an effect of “careful carelessness” has been emphasized through the trend toward rough, almost shaggy, fabrics for town and campus wear.
+At Yale and Princeton, this type of fabric is particularly favored in the Lovat shades, (mixtures of green, blue and yellow) which give a cooler, more summery effect than the usual heathers, which are comprised of the warmer reds, oranges, and browns.
+These rough suitings are smartly worn with almost any type of slack, such as flannel, gabardine, ans so forth, and are effectively combined with the negligee touch afforded by the button down shirt and brilliantly patterned ties, like these four-in-hands of Indian Corah cloth.”

 One great feature of Apparel Arts was the fact that they often provided fabric samples for the outfits shown in the magazine: